StephenGoedhart/DesignPatternsSimplified/README.md

 ## 23 Design patterns categorized

 * **Creational Design Patterns:** Design patterns that deal with object creation.
-  * **Factory Method:** The Factory design pattern instantiates objects based on classes with a common parent class or interface.
-Instantiating such objects in a factory class, we guarantee type dependencies and decrease invalid type errors.
+  * **Factory Method / Virtual Constructor:** A factory class instantiates objects based on classes with a common parent class or interface.
+This way we guarantee type dependencies and decrease invalid type errors.
-* **bstract Factory:**
+* **Abstract Factory:**

 * Item 2